 In summer 2011 she made her debut in Bayreuth – as Elisabeth in Tannhäuser, followed by re-invitations for 2012, 2013 and 2014.

-Camilla Nylund regularly appears with the world’s leading conductors within the concert and oratorio repertoire – Daniel Barenboim, Marek Janowski, Fabio Luisi, Ingo Metzmacher, Sir Simon Rattle, Yakov Kreizberg, just to mention a few.
+Camilla Nylund regularly appears with the world’s leading conductors within the concert and oratorio repertoire, such as Daniel Barenboim, Marek Janowski, Fabio Luisi, Ingo Metzmacher, Sir Simon Rattle, and Yakov Kreizberg.